SThornewillvE/Udacity-DataScience-Nanodegree/07_capstone_spark-ML_project/README.md

 Predict user churn for a music streaming serivce, "sparkify".

-Blog post for this project can be found here.
-(TODO: Add blog post here.)
+Blog post for this project can be found [here](https://medium.com/@sthornewillve/writing-lighting-fast-code-with-spark-4375a244d128).

 ## Repo Layout